optimax/scriban/doc/language.md

 # Language

-This document describes the syntax of the scriban templating language.
+This document describes the syntax of the Scriptic/scriban templating language.

 > NOTE: This document does not describe the `liquid` language.
 Check the [`liquid website`](https://shopify.github.io/liquid/) directly.
+> NOTE: This documentation describes the scriban templating language and the additions made for Scriptic.

 ## Table of Contents